-Fiat Chrysler on defensive, awaits next administration after EPA alleges diesel emissions scam | The Japan Times
+Fiat Chrysler on back foot, awaits next administration after EPA alleges diesel emissions scam | The Japan Times

 Regulators said owners of the affected models do not yet need to take any action and that they should continue driving their vehicles.

-Fiat Chrysler shares tumbled 20 percent $9.12 Thursday morning as the EPA action was reported, wiping out about $3 billion of the company’s market value.
+Fiat Chrysler shares tumbled 20 percent to $9.12 Thursday morning as the EPA action was reported, wiping out about $3 billion of the company’s market value.
 The shares recovered a bit to $9.91 by early afternoon but still were down nearly 11 percent.

 Shares of Cummins Inc., which makes the diesel engines in the affected Fiat Chrysler vehicles, fell just over 2 percent to $137.59.